BFGriffith/BFGriffith.github.io/PAGES/about.md

     <label for="teaching-panel">🎓 TEACHING꞉</label>
     <div class="accordion_content">
       <h2 class="accordion_header"
         title="Senecα the Younger to Lucilius Junior in “Epistulæ Morαles” (50⇢65ᴄᴇ)">“Docendo Discimus”</h2>
       <div class="accordion_body">
-        <p>Mr. Griffith was proud to serve for almost a decade as a public schoolteacher in various capacities, but mostly he taught ninth through twelfth graders such classes as Advanced Placement world history, world history, American history, “global studies”／geography, American government, and economics (including honors level versions of nearly all of those classes).</p>
+        <p>&emsp;Mr. Griffith was proud to serve for almost a decade as a public schoolteacher in various capacities, but mostly he taught ninth through twelfth graders such classes as Advanced Placement world history, world history, American history, “global studies”／geography, American government, and economics (including honors level versions of nearly all of those classes).</p>
-        <p>As a member of Florida’s 2009 first-place High School Literacy Leadership Team of the year, B.F.
+        <p>📖 As a member of Florida’s 2009 first-place High School Literacy Leadership Team of the year, B.F.
 Griffith fostered excellence in literacy education and contributed to the continuous improvement of students’ reading-comprehension and writing skills, encouraged enthusiasm for unassigned reading as well as abiding lifelong enjoyment of books, conducted and participated in faculty professional development sessions focused on teaching reading, and enhanced the overall literary rigor of the academic environment in which he taught.</p>
-        <p>Mr. Griffith also volunteered for seven years as Chess club coach as well as faculty-facilitator of an after-school Fine-Arts club, since the school where he taught lacked any formal visual-arts program (so the club was a great opportunity to teach interested students basic drawing and painting fundamentals in addition to more advanced techniques of perspective, proportion, composition, blending, and shading).
-Comic book nerds, Anime enthusiasts, and aspiring young artists are extremely inspiring and rewarding people to mentor, and they tend to be some of the best and most promising minds of their generation.</p>
+        <p>♟️ Mr. Griffith also volunteered hundreds of hours of his time serving for seven years as Chess club coach as well as faculty-facilitator of an after-school Fine-Arts club, since the school where he taught lacked any formal visual-arts program (so the club was a great opportunity to teach interested students basic drawing＆painting fundamentals in addition to more advanced techniques of perspective, proportion, composition, blending, and shading).
+Comic book nerds, Anime enthusiasts, and aspiring young artists are extremely inspiring and rewarding people to mentor, and they tend to be some of the best and most promising minds of their generation! 🎨</p>
       </div>
     </div>
   </div>